The Last Witch Hunter: Plot

 To get the rare ingredient to create another memory spell, they visit another witch, Danique.
-However, Danique casts an endless memory spell on Kaulder, planning to entrap him in his dream forever.
-Chloe, revealed to be a dream-walker, is able to enter his trance and free his mind and the pair escape.
+However, she casts a memory spell on Kaulder, planning to entrap him in his dream forever.
+Chloe, however, is able to enter his trance and free his mind and the pair escape.

 Kaulder asks Chloe to enter his mind and pull out the memory.
 He discovers that, though the Queen's body burned to ash, the first Dolan chose to spare her heart; if the heart was destroyed, Kaulder would die.
-They deduce that 36 was attacked because he knew of where the heart was hidden and was tortured into revealing its location.
+They deduce that 36 was attacked because he knew where the heart was hidden and was tortured into revealing its location.
 They also realize that Belial's real plan is to revive the Queen.

 Leaving Chloe and the 37th Dolan behind, Kaulder goes to face Belial to prevent the Queen from returning.
-Though he kills Belial in a confrontation, the Queen reenters the world through the sacrifice of another witch and escapes into the city, stealing Kaulder's immortality.
+Though he kills Belial in a confrontation, the Queen reenters the world through the sacrifice of another witch (Max Schlesinger) and escapes into the city, stealing Kaulder's immortality.
 36, who is recovering, encourages Kaulder to continue fighting.

 The members of the Witch Council, who guard the Witches' Prison, are killed and the Queen plans to release another plague curse using the imprisoned witches as a magical power source.
-Using her dream walking ability, Chloe kills one of the prisoners, severing the connection of the Queen.
-Kaulder fights the Queen, and appears close to killing her, until 37 attacks him with grudge for killing his witch parents.
-He asks the Queen to give him magical power.
-She refuses and kills 37 and uses Chloe to complete the connection for the plague curse to form again.
-Kaulder summons lightning to his sword using the weather runes he confiscated from the young witch on the plane, and throws his sword into the Queen, burning her to ash.
-Kaulder prepares to kill both himself and the Queen's heart, but Chloe dissuades him, stating that there were things in the darkness worse than the Witch Queen that he needs to continue fighting.
+Using her dream-walking ability, Chloe kills a prisoner, severing the connection with the Queen.
+Kaulder fights the Queen, and appears close to killing her, until 37 attacks him with a grudge: he reveals his parents were a warlock and witch whom Kaulder killed, though 37 lacks their magical power.

+37 asks the Queen to give him that power, but she refuses and kills him, then uses Chloe to complete the connection for the plague curse to form again.
+Kaulder summons lightning to his sword using the weather runes he confiscated from the teenager on the plane, and throws his sword into the Queen, burning her to ash.
+Kaulder prepares to kill both himself and the Queen's heart, but Chloe dissuades him, stating that there are things in the darkness worse than the Witch Queen that he needs to continue fighting.

 The 36th Dolan agrees to delay his retirement and stay by Kaulder's side.
 Chloe does as well, and the three form a new team, free from the Axe and Cross.
-The heartbeat of the Queen is heard within Kaulder's weapon stash in his apartment.
+The heartbeat of the Queen is heard within Kaulder's weapon vault in his apartment.